thejsway/thejsway/manuscript/appendix01.md

 #### From chapter 24 onwards

 In these chapters, you'll create Node.js applications to execute your JavaScript code.

-TODO
+Each Node app must sit in its own folder and is described by a `package.json` file located at the root of this folder.
+Subdirectories may be used to store specific files:

+* `node_modules` (automatically created) for external dependencies.
+* `public` for client assets loaded by the browser, like CSS and JavaScript files.
+* `views` for HTML files.
+* `modules` for internal modules.

 ### Use the browser's development tools